open-mmlab/mmdetection/docs/en/tutorials/customize_runtime.md

 ## Customize optimization settings

-Optimization related configuration is now all managed by `optim_wrapper` which usually has three fields: `optimizer`, `paramwise_cfg`, `clip_grad`.
+Optimization related configuration is now all managed by `optim_wrapper` which usually has three fields: `optimizer`, `paramwise_cfg`, `clip_grad`, refer to [OptimWrapper](https://github.com/open-mmlab/mmengine/blob/429bb27972bee1a9f3095a4d5f6ac5c0b88ccf54/mmengine/optim/optimizer/optimizer_wrapper.py#L17) for more detail.
 See the example below, where `Adamw` is used as an `optimizer`, the learning rate of the backbone is reduced by a factor of 10, and gradient clipping is added.

 ```python
 optim_wrapper = dict(